Terry A. O'Neal: Personal life

 Terry A. O'Neal was born Terry Anne Williams to mother, Barbara Ann Tillman, from Calcasieu Parish, Louisiana, and Henry L. Williams of Tyler, TX.
-Her Creole mother was born on June 23, 1951.
-The two met in the rural town of Stockton, California, after having relocated from their hometowns in the south.

-Terry has three siblings: Tonia, her oldest; Tangie; and Terrance, who is the youngest.
-For 25 years, the family lived on the corner of Eight Street and Pock Lane across from Mount Moriah Baptist Church.

-Commodore Stockton Skills School was where she spent her formative years, completing her education through 8th grade before transitioning to secondary school.

-By 1992, at just 18 years old, O'Neal had already become an undergrad student, a wife, and mother.
-For 28 years, O'Neal resided in Elk Grove, California, with her now ex-husband, Michael O'Neal, and their three children: Mike Jr., Cameron Henry, and Jorden Elizabeth.
-During this time, she dedicated herself to being a devoted mother while working diligently to built her literary career.
-When her marriage began to unravel, the two separated and lived apart for four years before their divorce in July 2018.
+By 1992, aged 18, O'Neal was an undergraduate student, a wife and mother.
+For 28 years, O'Neal lived in Elk Grove, California, with her now ex-husband, Michael O'Neal, and their three children.
+The couple divorced in 2018.

-She relocated to Hampton, VA in 2021, and remarried the following year to former news journalist, filmmaker, and screenwriter, Kurt David Hogan.
-The two exchanged vows at the historic Fort Monroe on May 15, 2022.
-Hogan, a Boston native, spent his young adult years in New York City to elevate his professional path in media arts, television, and film.
+She relocated to Hampton, Virginia in 2021, and remarried the following year to former news journalist, filmmaker, and screenwriter, Kurt David Hogan.
 The griot couple were united by a shared passion for the arts.
-Both are accomplished screenwriters, blending their voices to compose poignant scripts that tell compelling narratives that depict the Black experience.

-When the economy reopened following the Covid-19 pandemic, the husband-and-wife duo resumed their creative endeavors, working side-by-side as story producers and script writers on season two of the docuseries Home Sweet Home Hampton Roads, where Kurt also served as director and producer.
-The show aired Sunday mornings on WVEC (channel 13), an affiliate of ABC in Hampton Roads, VA.
+When the economy reopened following the Covid-19 pandemic, the husband-and-wife duo resumed their creative endeavors, working as story producers and script writers on season two of the docuseries Home Sweet Home Hampton Roads, where Hogan also served as director and producer.
+The show aired Sunday mornings on WVEC (channel 13), an affiliate of ABC in Hampton Roads, Virginia.